itlezy/eMule/README.md

 `BBMaxUpClientsAllowed=8`

-You can adjust this limit according to your bandwitdh and I/O preferences, suggested ranges are 5, 8, 12, 24, 36
+You can adjust this limit according to your bandwitdh and I/O preferences, suggested ranges are 5, 8, 12, 24, 36, .. up to you
 This setting allows to set a maximum amount of upload slots that will never be surpassed, to reduce I/O contention in both disk and network.
+If you are seeding from multiple disk drives or SSD drives, then you can bump up the upload slots as you deem fit.

 ### Additional Settings
 `BBSlowDownloaderSampleDepth=4` indicates how many samples are taken in account to mark a client as "slow downloader".
 This provides a temporal depth to mark slow clients and remove them from the upload slots.
 Suggested values are between 2 and 12